Shipping-436/Shift_1.0/README.md

 1. A pop up will ask you if you want to proceed with this shift.
 1. Click OK for yes.
 1. Click Cancel to abort picking the shift.
-1. Once you click ok, your shift will be displayes on the calendar to the left with your name, project and hours.
+1. Once you click ok, your shift will be displayed on the calendar to the left, with your name, project, and shift hours.

 ---